From Commits to Confidence: Towards Stability-Informed Risk Assessment in Open Source Software: Preliminary Findings

-Among the two repositories (\textbf{Rust and nixpkgs}) that achieved stability at daily, weekly, and monthly levels, Rust's stability score declines at coarser granularity (daily to monthly), while nixpkgs' score improves at coarser granularity.
+Our evaluation of stability score evolution across the 50 identified stable repositories revealed that the two repositories with stability across all timescales (\textsc{Rust} and \textsc{nixpkgs}) differ in evolution with changes in granularity. \textsc{Rust}'s stablity score declines at coarser granularity (daily to monthly), while \textsc{nixpkgs}' score improves at coarser granularity.
 This implies that coarser aggregation may not always smooth out irregularities.
 The stability scores are shown in Table \ref{tab:stability_profiles}.

-Also, we observed the evolution among the 29 repositories stable at the weekly granularity, we tracked how their scores changed at the monthly scale.
-Twenty‑six of them ($\approx 90\%$) gained stability, while three showed a modest decline.
-Thus, broadening the window from weekly to monthly usually smooths residual burstiness, but not always.
+We also observed the evolution among the 29 repositories stable at the weekly granularity by tracking how their scores changed at the monthly scale.
+For twenty‑six of them ($\approx 90\%$) their stability score increased, while three experienced a modest decline.
+Thus, broadening the window from weekly to monthly can smooth residual burstiness, but not always.
+Detailed descriptive statistics for the weekly‑to‑monthly deltas are summarized in Table \ref{tab:Weekly-Monthly Stability Evolution}.
 Monitoring both granularity would be beneficial for nuanced insight.
-Detailed descriptive statistics for the weekly‑to‑monthly deltas are summarized in Table \ref{tab:Weekly-Monthly Stability Evolution}.